Villager

 The term "Third Space" is coined by sociologist Ray Oldenburg, describing the idea of a public, social place outside of home and work and characterized by its ability to bring people from diverse backgrounds together into a physical space.

-Except now there’s an emerging problem.
-People online have been expressing disappointment with the lack of accessible third spaces.
+Except now there’s an emerging problem: people express disappointment with the lack of accessible third spaces.

 Despite the pressing issues, there's still glimmers of what positive community building can look like.